jasonkuhrt-archive/blog/logs/11-my-preferred-git-workflow/README.md

   * [Automate flow with natural queues](#automate-flow-with-natural-queues)
 * [References](#references)

 This is my preferred workflow on software projects.
 It likely isn't a universal fit for all shapes and sizes but in my experience this or variants of it have worked well for me.
-This is just a slightly more opionated version of [Github Flow](https://guides.github.com/introduction/flow/).
+This is just a slightly more opinionated version of [Github Flow](https://guides.github.com/introduction/flow/).

 ![wide diagram](./diagram.png)